-GoFundMe Tries To Get Ahead of Hurricane Florence, Scammers
+GoFundMe Tries To Get Ahead Of Hurricane Florence Scammers

-GoFundMe, the popular crowdfunding website issued a statement this week in hopes to guide those seeking to give to Hurricane Florence victims find the proper help and dissuade the usual crop of scammers looking to a profit off tragedy.
+GoFundMe, the popular crowdfunding website, issued a statement this week in hopes of guiding those seeking to give to Hurricane Florence victims the proper help and dissuading the usual crop of scammers looking to a profit off the potential tragedy.

 Columbia, South Carolina’s newspaper The State reported Wednesday that the tech company has been working with authorities in the Carolinas in an effort to make sure the money raised in the aftermath of the storm ends up in the proper place.